Nekroze/borderworlds-library/CONTRIBUTING.md

     ``$ git checkout -b name-of-your-bugfix-or-feature``

 Now you can make your changes locally.
+The best way to make changes is to install curator via ``pip install librarian-curator`` then use the command ``make change`` in the library repository and the rest will be handled for you.

 5. When you're done making changes, check that your changes pass all tests.